We’ve built thousands of sheds & many of them become habitable dwellings.

 The average size shed home we build is 26 x 9 x 3.3 metres and costs $71,980.

-These costs cove the design and erection of the frame.
-For a more detailed break-down of what this involve, read through a costings sheet.
+These costs cover the design and erection of the frame.
+For a more detailed break-down of what this involves, read through a costings sheet.

 You can view some of our previous habitable builds below:

 Different breeds of horses are bred for different uses, some for agricultural work, some for riding and some are bred simply for extreme speed.
 A fast horse can come from any breed, however certain breeds of horse have the ability to produce consistently powerful and fast animals with a determination to run hard.
 Here are the nine most lightening fast horse breeds in the world.

 This horse breed is known for its ability in racing mid-length distances.
 The thoroughbred horse has an athletic build which contributes to their overall speed.
 They also have a hot blooded temperament which makes them suited for racing and they are extremely competitive.

 For sprinting speeds the Quarter Horse is the fastest breed in the world.
 Some horses from this breed have exceeded speeds of 55 miles per hour and above over a quarter mile distance.